PioneersHub/conference/docs/committees/on-site-ops.md

 - **Assist with Room Management:**
   Ensure session rooms are not overcrowded, assist with session chairs, and help attendees find their sessions.

+- **Session Chairs:**
+  Make sure that there is a dedicated session chair who announces the speaker and moderates the questions and answers..

 - **Collaborate with Other Committees:**
   Coordinate with other committees, such as Program, Diversity, and Communication, to assist with on-site requirements